-For honest and ethical appraisals, trust Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants
+For reliable, ethical, and professional appraisals, trust Bruce W. Reyle Commercial & Residential Real Estate Appraisers & Consultants.

 Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants provides honest and ethical appraisals for Fairfax City County

-Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants has worked hard for its reputation for producing appraisals with the highest of ethics.
+Bruce W. Reyle Real Estate Appraisers & Consultants has worked hard for its reputation for producing appraisals with the highest of ethics.
 Contact us today to learn more.

 Appraisers will regularly need to consider the interests of third parties, including homeowners, sellers and buyers, or others.
 Normally the third parties are explicitly defined in the appraisal report.
 An appraiser's fiduciary duty is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

 There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must backup their work files for at least five years - something else Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants takes very seriously.
+For example, appraisers must backup their work files for at least five years - something else Bruce W. Reyle Real Estate Appraisers & Consultants takes very seriously.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are working hard to provide an unbiased determination of the home or property value.

-With Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants, you can be assured of 100 percent ethical, professional service.
+With Bruce W. Reyle Real Estate Appraisers & Consultants, you can be assured of 100 percent ethical, professional service.